diegodoimo/geometry_representations/README.md

 In the following, we provide the code to reproduce the paper's results.

 In **1.
-Reproduce the paper plots** the code reproduces some paper plots starting from some precomputed statistics (mu_ratios for ID and nearest neighbor indices for the overlap).
+Reproduce the paper plots**, the code reproduces some paper plots starting from some precomputed statistics (mu_ratios for ID and nearest neighbor indices for the overlaps.
+See the Method section of the [paper](https://arxiv.org/pdf/2302.00294.pdf) for the meaning of these quantities).
 We use some Dadapy functions to compute ID and overlap for iGPT.<br>
 For esm2, we directly provide the precomputed IDs and overlap with labels.

 In **2.
-Extract the representations** the code extracts the distance matrices required for the ID and overlap computation from iGPT.
+Extract the representations**, the code extracts the distance matrices required for the ID and overlap computation from iGPT.